shyakachaste/CodeToImage/README.md

 ## Utilis

- `utils/utilities.tsx` this tsx is for changing language setting in site,code colors and theme selector.
+ `utils/utilities.tsx` this tsx is for changing language setting of site,code colors and theme selector.
 Just change utilities if you want to make some changes in theme,code colors and language